Dr. Alan Brown

 brownma@nullwfu.edu

-Dr. Alan Brown is Associate Professor of English Education and Chair of the Department of Education at Wake Forest University.
-A former high school English teacher and basketball coach, he coordinates the Skip Prosser Literacy Program and teaches undergraduate and graduate courses on topics including action research, adolescent literacy, arts integration, educational leadership, English methods, secondary education, and young adult literature.
+Dr. Alan Brown is Associate Professor of English Education at Wake Forest University.
+He is a former high school English teacher and basketball coach who now serves as department chair and English education coordinator in the Department of Education.
+He is the inaugural director for the Wake Forest Center for Literacy Education and co-PI for Winston-Salem TEACH, a five-year, $4.7 million U.S. Department of Education Teacher Quality Partnership (TQP) grant, a collaboration among Wake Forest University, Winston-Salem State University, Salem College, and Winston-Salem/Forsyth County Schools.
+He teaches undergraduate and graduate courses on topics including action research, adolescent literacy, arts integration, educational leadership, English methods, secondary education, and young adult literature.
 His scholarly interests include critically examining the culture of sports in schools and society while connecting contemporary literacies to students’ extra-curricular interests.
 He is the co-editor of Developing Contemporary Literacies through Sports (NCTE, 2016) and has published in numerous education and sport journals.
 He leads the Paisley IB Magnet School Sports Literacy Program, a weekly after-school program for eighth-grade boys that supports youth through academic, social, and community engagement.
 For more information about his work with sports and literacy, see his sports literacy blog.

 Alicia Lemar

-Education Library & Outreach Coordinator, Wake Forest University Department of Education
+Education Librarian & Outreach Coordinator, Wake Forest University Department of Education

 Tribble Hall, A2E